Who is Your Subject Librarian?

 |Modern Languages||Christine Clayton|

-The Liaisons serve as the primary contact between their assigned department(s) and the Library.
+The Subject Librarians serve as the primary contact between their assigned department(s) and the Library.
 The departments serve as a crucial link in helping the Library staff identify curricular needs and provide Library support.
-Liaisons also assume responsibility for a range of collection development activities associated with their assigned department(s).
+Subject Librarians also assume responsibility for a range of collection development activities associated with their assigned department(s).

-The library liaison is expected to be well-informed about the Library's collections, services, policies, and resources; and skilled in interpreting and promoting these to faculty and students in his or her academic department(s).
-The liaison is also expected to become knowledgeable of the subject matter and nature of the teaching and research conducted by the academic department(s), particularly with regard to changes in teaching and scholarly communication within the discipline.
+The subject librarian is expected to be well-informed about the Library's collections, services, policies, and resources; and skilled in interpreting and promoting these to faculty and students in his or her academic department(s).
+The librarian is also expected to become knowledgeable of the subject matter and nature of the teaching and research conducted by the academic department(s), particularly with regard to changes in teaching and scholarly communication within the discipline.

-Library liaisons initiate contact with faculty members in their department(s) at least three times per academic year to provide information about collections and services.
-Liaisons make a special effort to contact and meet with recently-appointed faculty.
+Subject librarians initiate contact with faculty members in their department(s) at least three times per academic year to provide information about collections and services.
+Librarians make a special effort to contact and meet with recently-appointed faculty.
 The Library encourages academic departments to invite library liaisons to department meetings, preferably early in the Fall semester.

 - Work with departments to meet the educational mission of Saint Anselm College, including identifying academic priorities, staying current on curricular development, and providing support for accreditation review processes and grant proposals.